olitheolix/square/README.md

 ```

 *Square* will first print the same diff we saw earlier already, followed by the
-JSON patch it sent to K8s to update the `Namespace` resource.
+JSON patch it sent to K8s to update the _Namespace_ resource.

-We can use *kubectl* to verify that the patch worked and the namespace now has
+Use *kubectl* to verify that the patch worked and the name space now has a
-a `foo:bar` label.
+`foo:bar` label.

 ```console
 foo@bar:~$ kubectl describe ns default